sankha555/bestro/README.md

 This repository contains the source code for "Bestro", and online restaurant which specializes in door-to-door deliveries.
 The website is made using Django, HTML, CSS and JS.

+A few salient features of the website:
+1. Google sign-in for customers (bye bye "Forgot Your Password")
+2. Updation of stocks after each order is placed
+3. Option for customer feedback and live updation of item ratings based on this feedback
+4. Asychrounous item filters
+5. Expected Delivery time calculated and shown on the basis of number of active orders, so it's authentic and different for each new order
+6. Email Notifications about new offers
+7. Option for staff to view daily sales in the form of downloadable spreadsheets
+8. And many more... read below to discover them all!

 ## Running the Website:
 There are two methods to run and test the website:

 1. Using the live website on http://bestro.pythonanywhere.com  - click on the link to head over to the webite and start using it
 2. Running it on localhost by cloning the repo to your local machine :

    i) Fork the repo

    ii) ``git clone https://github.com/{your_username}/bestro.git``